 Experience, price, team, feedback… weigh it all and you’ll see a clearer picture of how to move on.

 The second option to hire someone to build an app is freelance developers.
-This could be more tricky but cost you less.
+This could be trickier but cost you less.
 Opting for freelance Android / iOS developers works fine when you precisely know what kind of app you want.
-And if you can manage the person all the way, and make all the decisions on design, functionality, testing, etc.
+And whether you can manage the person all the way, and make all the decisions on design, functionality, testing, etc.

 How to hire a mobile app developer in 10 questions